daneroo/scrobble-books-data/README.md

 ## TODO

-- [ ] Restore cue-lang/setup-cue see note below
+- [ ] Describe secret rotation for W3 Storage
-  - My PR is merged, but there has been no new release of setup-cue
-- [ ] Rewrite github actions with cue !?
+- [ ] Problem with act -j (scrape|unit)
+- Re-implement apps/pin to use w3.storeage (new)
+  - pnpm i @web3-storage/w3up-client
 - [ ] Use CBOR instead of files?
 - Clean up the data more
   - Removed unused fields (description, etc)